IceHe/lib/README.md

 -   Configuring
     -   [package.json](/js/npm-configuring/package-json.md): a lot of the behavior described in this document is affected by the config settings described in [config](https://docs.npmjs.com/cli/v7/using-npm/config).
     -   [package-lock.json](/js/npm-configuring/package-lock-json.md): a manifestation of the manifest
-    -   [folders](/js/npm-configuring/folders.md): folder Structures Used by npm
+    -   [folders](/js/npm-configuring/folders.md): folder structures used by npm
     -   [npm semver calculator](https://semver.npmjs.com/) & [Sematic Versioning](https://semver.org/) (external links)
         -   _[About semantic versioning - npm Docs](https://docs.npmjs.com/about-semantic-versioning)_
 -   Using